mowryand/HFC_grid_impacts/README.txt

 README
 =====

-This directory and readme file pertain to the study by Andrew Mowry and Dharik Mallapragada, "".
+This directory and readme file pertain to the study by Andrew Mowry and Dharik Mallapragada, "Grid impacts of highway electric vehicle charging and role for mitigation via energy storage".

 This directory contains all data and scripts necessary to generate the scenarios that are solved by PSO, as well as the scripts necessary to generate the plots that present the PSO results.
 Instructions for both of these tasks are presented below.
 A data dictionary can be found within the "Inputs" folder.